Programs

 Private Pay Classes

-On Saturday, CANTER offers Therapeutic Riding classes for private individuals that provide their own transportation to and from CANTER.
+On Saturday, CANTER offers Equestrian Assisted Activities in a group setting for private individuals that provide their own transportation to and from CANTER.
 Several of the Saturday participants come during the week with the public schools or they had come with the schools before their graduation from high school.
-Each participant pays for their 30 minute session.
+Each participant pays for their thirty-minute session.
 Through the generosity of individuals and local businesses, scholarships may be available for participants coping with financial hardship.

 Silver Saddles

-Silver Saddles offers therapeutic riding and horsemanship lessons, for a fee, to seniors 60 years or older.
-These lessons are a wonderful opportunity to learn to ride or to get back in the saddle again if you used to ride.
-These classes are scheduled around the availability of the participants and tend to change throughout the year.
-For the current schedule or more information email canterazpresident@gmail.com or check the calendar.
+Silver Saddles offers mounted (EAA) and unmounted (EAL) classes for a fee, to seniors 60 years or older.
+These lessons are a wonderful opportunity to ride or interact with a horse through ground lessons such as leading, grooming etc. These classes are scheduled around the availability of our other participants and tend to change throughout the year.
+For the current schedule or more information email canterazpresident@gmail.com.

 Helping America's National Defenders

 The (HAND) program has been offered to active and retired veterans suffering from traumatic brain injury or post-traumatic stress disorder, twice in the past, at no cost to the soldier.
-A third program is in the planning stage.
-If interested, visit this website and check the News page and/or the Calendar for upcoming details.
+We are hoping that the addition of our new indoor arena will allow us to offer additional classes under this program, including not only veterans, but any first responder with any type of disability...both physical or emotional.

-In order to keep our horses in top shape and moving forward in their abilities, CANTER volunteers are used to school our horses.
-These sessions are conducted in groups by a PATH certified instructor.
-Riders are grouped by riding levels̢۪ novice through advanced.
-The horses represent a wide variety of different skill sets.
-Riders must be able to follow and respond to multi-step instructions, and be able to safely control their horse in an enclosed arena with other riders.
-All participants must be able to ride completely independently (horse handlers and/or side walkers are not provided during these sessions).
+In order to keep our horses in top shape and moving forward in their abilities, CANTER volunteers are used to conditioning our horses.
+These sessions that often include riding, are conducted in groups by a PATH certified instructor.
+The horses represent with a wide variety of skill sets.
+Conditioners must be able to follow and respond to multi-step instructions and be able to safely control their horse in an enclosed arena with other riders.
+While not all conditioners will be asked to ride, those that are must be able to do so completely independently since the lesson for the day may not require or provide horse handlers and/or side walkers.